Bee Pollen Benefits, Nutrition Facts and How to Use - Dr. Axe

 Bee pollen - Dr. Axe

 Did you know that bee pollen contains almost all of the nutrients required by the human body to thrive?
-That’s why the German Federal Board of Health has officially recognized it as a medicine.
+In fact, bee pollen benefits are so vast that the German Federal Board of Health officially recognized it as a medicine.

-Bees collect pollen from plant anthers, mix it with a small dose of the secretion from salivary glands or nectar, and place it in specific baskets (called corbiculae) that are situated on the tibia of their hind legs — called pollen loads.
+Bees collect pollen from plant anthers, mix it with a small dose of the secretion from salivary glands or nectar, and place it in specific baskets (called corbiculae) that are situated on the tibia of their hind legs, called pollen loads.

 After the pollen is collected, it’s brought to the hive where it’s packed in honeycomb cells.
 Then the surface of the collected pollen is covered with a thin layer of honey and wax, creating “bee bread.”
-Research shows that the bee bread undergoes anaerobic fermentation and is preserved by the arising lactic acid.
-The bee bread serves as the basic protein source for the bee colony.

 There are special devices, or pollen traps, that are used to collect pollen baskets as field bees return to their hives.
 The bees must force their way through the traps to get into the hive, and they lose part of the pollen basket, sending them back out to collect more pollen.

 The color of the pollen varies, ranging from bright yellow to black.
 Bees usually collect pollen from the same plant, but they sometimes collect pollen from many different plant species.
-The pollen grains depend on the plant species; they differ in shape, color, size and weight.

 The benefits of bee pollen come from the substance’s impressive nutrition content.
 Bee pollen nutrition facts are as follows: